iancero/outbox/README.md

 to streamlining, not adding functionality or additional control (see below).

-## What `outbox` will *not* do
+## Package scope: What `outbox` will *not* do

-Note, `outbox` has intentionally small aspirations and scope.
+Note, `outbox` has intentionally small aspirations.
 It’s goal is only to standardize and streamline existing output infrastructure and provide only very basic convenience improvements (e.g., adding simple labels to output during export).
 It is not intended to add any meaningful functionality that doesn’t already exist.
 To abide by those constraints, `outbox` will NOT:

 - **Write multiple objects in a single call**.
 Although this functionality was initially considered for `write_output()`,